hassanzohdy/mongez-react-atom/README.md

 > Do not use the original atom inside SSR apps, use `useAtom` and pass to it the atom's key.

-## Boolean Atoms
+## Helper Atoms

 > Added in V3.1.0

-Boolean atom is a helper function that allows you to easily manage a `boolean` value which mostly used with popups, loading, etc.
+Helper atoms functions allow you to easily manage `variant` atoms that you would probably use in your app.

 ### Boolean Atom